-Enter your payment details (if you’re new to Paperspace).
-Even if you have a promo or referral code, all active Paperspace accounts must have a valid credit card on file.
-You’ll be able to enter your promo code later.
+- Enter your payment details (if using a paid instance type).
+Even if you have a promo or referral code, all paid instances require a valid credit card on file.

-When you click Create Notebook, that will start your Notebook and your billing for utilization will begin.
+Note: When you use paid instances, clicking Create Notebook will start your Notebook and your billing session will begin.
 To stop billing, you must stop your Notebook.
-Notebooks will automatically shut down after 12 hours.

 Step 4: Start learning Fast.ai!

-Go back to the first page to see how to use this jupyter notebook and run the jupyter notebook tutorial.
-Come back here once you’re finished and don’t forget to stop your instance with the next step
+Go back to the first page to see how to use this notebook and run the notebook tutorial.
+Come back here once you’re finished and don’t forget to stop your instance with the next step.

 Step 5: Stopping your Notebook

 There are two ways to stop your notebook.

 - Click the Stop Instance button at the top of your notebook.